andcarpi/laravel-popper/README.md

 When composer finish his job, add the Service Provider to your app.config in the config folder:

+> Skip this if you use Laravel 5.5 and above.

 ```
 'providers' => [
     // ...